godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 its *length* to ``1``, and multiply by the desired speed.
 This means no more fast diagonal movement.

-.. tip:: If you've never used vector math before, or just need a refresher,
+.. tip:: If you've never used vector math before, or need a refresher,
          you can see an explanation of vector usage in Godot at :ref:`doc_vector_math`.
          It's good to know but won't be necessary for the rest of this tutorial.